sporksmith/walking-onions-wip/specs/08-tracking-relay-honesty.md

 how many distinct relays are listed at each point, across all valid ENDIVEs.

-We do not need this stability property for indices whose purpose is nonrandomized relay selection, such as those indices used for onion service directories.
+We do not need this stability property for routing indices whose purpose is nonrandomized relay selection, such as those indices used for onion service directories.

 ## Defense: enforced monotonicity